Amiele2006/Login-page/README.md

-# Sign-up-page
+# Login page
-This is a sign up page created with tailwind css and html.
+This is a login page created with tailwind css and html.
 It is responsive on all devices except on some mobile phones.